 The Cerritos campus of Fremont University is made up of approximately 12,000 square feet of classrooms, laboratories, and administrative and student affairs offices.
 The computer laboratory setting of instruction will accommodate a maximum of 30 students.
 Computer laboratories are equipped with features to include Internet technology and Microsoft Office applications, as well as additional legal and case management software.
-Healthcare classrooms are equipped with full-sized massage tables, lotions, anatomical models, and audiovisual equipment.
+Wellness classrooms are equipped with full-sized massage tables, lotions, anatomical models, and audiovisual equipment.
 The lecture and laboratory classrooms will accommodate a maximum of 35 students.
+Additionally, in online courses, the University will keep a maximum number of 40 students per virtual classroom.
 Special parking, sidewalks, and restrooms are available for disabled persons.